 - Confused motivations (confusing the desire for belonging, validation or escapism for seeking spiritual growth)

-- Ego-attachment to spiritual experience (which inflates the ego as being “special”)
+- Ego-attachment to spiritual experience (sometimes an ‘ego death‘ experience can the ego as feeling “special”)

 - Groupthink or cult-mentality (being in a spiritual community that rejects individuality, questioning, or any type of personal difference outside of the accepted norm)